SS Gothenburg: Rebuild and Australian coastal service

 Amongst the approximately 98 passengers and 37 crew (surviving records vary) were government officials, circuit court judges, Darwin residents taking their first furlough, and miners.
 Also aboard was the French Vice Consul Edouard Durand and James Millner, the medical officer in George W. Goyder's 1869 expedition to found the first colony at Port Darwin.
 There were also several prisoners aboard, bound for the Adelaide jail.
-Locked in the Captain's cabin was about 93 kg of gold valued at £40,000 consigned to the ES&A Bank in Adelaide, worth about US$2.6 million in 2008.
+Locked in the Captain's cabin was about 93 kg of gold valued at £40,000 consigned to the ES&A Bank in Adelaide, worth about AUD$18 million in 2026.
 Durand reportedly also carried a tin box with him containing gold sovereigns and coins worth in excess of £3,000.

 In three days of fine weather, Gothenburg travelled 1500 km from Palmerston (Darwin) to Somerset on Cape York.
 The weather began to worsen so the ship stopped to take on ballast at Somerset.
 While she was anchored, conditions deteriorated to a point where both anchor chains parted.
 After the loss of the anchors, Gothenburg was forced to prematurely steam out 13 km because of strong currents; at that point, she brought up for the night.

 Two days later, Tuesday 23 February, Gothenburg passed Cooktown at about 2:00 pm.
 The wind and rain severely increased and cloud cover became so thick it blocked out the sun.
 Despite this, she continued the journey south into worsening weather, in a deep water passage between the North Queensland coastline and the Great Barrier Reef, known as the inner route.
 Although taking this route provided some protection from the open sea, captains had to navigate and thread their way through a number of then-uncharted reefs.
 All passengers and crew expected to be in Newcastle on Sunday evening for a scheduled stopover.